mdolab/pyoptsparse/paper/paper.md

 \end{align*}
 where $x$ is the vector of design variables and $f(x)$ is a nonlinear objective function.
 $A$ is the linear constraint Jacobian, and $g(x)$ is the set of nonlinear constraint functions.
+At time of writing, the latest released version of pyOptSparse is v2.1.6.

 # Features
 ## Support for multiple optimizers